 On March 17, 2020, the Company entered into a third amended and restated credit agreement, increasing the revolving credit facility to \$550 million U.S., with an accordion feature which can increase the facility to a maximum of \$825 million U.S (the "revolving credit facility", or the "facility").
 The revolving credit facility is accompanied by a new seven-year fixed-rate Term Loan A in the amount of \$125 million U.S. at an interest rate of 3.455%.
 The revolving credit facility is with a syndicate of Canadian and U.S. banks and is secured by the shares and assets of the Company as well as guarantees by BGSI, BGIF, BGHI, and subsidiaries, while Term Loan A is with one of the syndicated banks.
 The interest rate for draws on the revolving credit facility are based on a pricing grid of BGSI's ratio of total funded debt to EBITDA as determined under the credit agreement.
 The Company can draw the facility in either the U.S. or in Canada, in either U.S. or Canadian dollars.
 The Company can make draws in tranches as required.
 Tranches bear interest only and are not repayable until the maturity date but can be voluntarily repaid at any time.
 The Company has the ability to choose the base interest rate between Prime, Bankers Acceptances ("BA"), U.S. Prime or London Inter Bank Offer Rate ("LIBOR").
-The total syndicated facility includes a swing line up to a maximum of \$10.0 million U.S. in Canada and \$30.0 million U.S. in the U.S. At June 30, 2020, the Company has drawn \$220.0 million U.S. (December 31, 2019 - \$158.3 million U.S.) and \$135.0 million Canadian (December 31, 2019 - \$134.0 million) on the revolving credit facility and \$125.0 million U.S. (December 31, 2019 - \$134.0 million U.S.) and \$135.0 million Canadian (December 31, 2019 - \$134.0 million) on the revolving credit facility and \$125.0 million U.S. (December 31, 2019 - \$134.0 million U.S.) and \$125.0 million U.S.) on the Term Loan A.
+The total syndicated facility includes a swing line up to a maximum of \$10.0 million U.S. in Canada and \$30.0 million U.S. in the U.S. At September 30, 2020, the Company has drawn \$37.5 million U.S. (December 31, 2019 - \$158.3 million U.S.) and \$nil Canadian (December 31, 2019 - \$134.0 million) on the revolving credit facility and \$125.0 million U.S. (December 31, 2019 - \$nil) on the Term Loan A.